HotBowlOfBeanStew/HotBowlOfBeanStew/README.md

 - 💞️ I’m looking to collaborate on ...nothing
 - 📫 How to reach me ...Discord
 - 😄 Pronouns: ...He/Him
-- ⚡ Fun fact: ...Nothign to put here I am boring
+- ⚡ Fun fact: ...Nothing to put here I am boring

 <!---
 HotBowlOfBeanStew/HotBowlOfBeanStew is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.